ab32/SoapDispenser/README.md

 Once you've connected every output and input it should be working.
 If the ardunio nano is missing a power source it will not work.
 Either have it connected to your computer via USB or use a **9V** power source and connect with pin **Vin**.

-Next off you download getInfoFromArduino.cpp file from the repository.
+Download the sketch **sketch_soap_dispenser.ino** from the repository.
+Open with Arduino IDE, verify then upload to your nano board.
+It should start working right away.